 Sarcoptic mange is a parasite.
 The female mite, just visible to the human eye at a third of a millimetre long, burrows a tunnel into the skin of the wombat.
 As the female is burrowing she is laying eggs, and the eggs and mites cause a severe allergic reaction which is why the host scratches.

 Over time thick skin plaques form, and looks like a crust.
 When this covers the wombat’s eyes and ears, they become deaf and blind.
-When the wombats scratches, the skin can split and becomes open wounds.
+When the wombats scratches, the skin can split and forms open wounds.
 In the warmer months these wounds become flyblown and secondary infections become a bigger problem.

 Mange is very contagious and can affect a large cohort of animals, including dogs, birds and humans (when humans contract mange it’s called scabies).